Letter of Recommendation from Supervisor (Examples)

 Step 3: Body paragraphs

-In most cases, the body of a letter of introduction from the supervisor is usually subdivided into two main body paragraphs that provide useful insights into the applicant’s skills, work ethics, and attributes relevant to the potential job.
-Use the body paragraphs to explicate the following details about the person you are recommending:
+In most cases, the body of a letter of introduction from the supervisor is usually subdivided into two main body paragraphs that provide useful insights into the applicant’s skills, work ethic, and attributes relevant to the potential job.

 Describe the employee’s work habits, skills, and attributes